-I believe in getting in front of end-users early, and often.
+- I believe in getting in front of end-users early, and often

-I love collaboration with other designers, researchers and developers.
+- I love collaboration with other designers, researchers and developers

-I enjoy working in agile and lean environments.
+- I enjoy working in agile and lean environments

-I love working in code.
+- I love working in code

-In 2016, I joined CoopDigital as head of digital design.
-Before that, I was interim head of design at HMRC, and have spent much of the last six years working as an independent designer and researcher in London.
+In 2019 I joined Ministry of Justice as an indepedent designer, working with Office of the Public Guardian.
+Previously I was Head of Interaction Design at the Home Office; Head of Digital Design at Co-op, interim Head of Design at HM Revenue and Customs and have spent much of the last six years working as an independent designer and researcher.
 I spent a year as interaction design director at Method, four as head of consulting at Precedent.
-I was part of the team behind London IA and LDNIA.